kammitama5/kammitama5.github.io/_posts/2017-4-13-Thursday.md

 Let x and y be variables that take on integer values.
 Let p be the staement that x is positive and q be the statement that y is positive.
 Determine the symbolic statements for the following predicates described using English.
 Mark all that are appropriate.

 =========================================
-## Both x and y are positive.
+* 1. Both x and y are positive.*

 -  p AND q

 =========================================

-## Either x or y is positive.
+* 2. Either x or y is positive.*

 - p OR q

 =========================================

-## x is positive but y is not.
+* 3. x is positive but y is not.*

 - p OR (not q)
 =========================================

-## Either x or y but not both are positive.
+* 4. Either x or y but not both are positive.*

 - (p OR q) AND (not(p AND q))